com.groiss.ds

 containsKey

-public boolean containsKey(Object key1)
+public boolean containsKey(java.lang.Object key1)

 Returns true if this map contains a mapping for the specified key path component.